samelsonlab/samelsonlab.github.io/_members/Rached.md

 #bsky:
 #github:
 orcid: 0009-0001-5778-6927
 description: "Sandra recently earned her Bachelor's degree in Pharmacology from [UCSB](https://undergrad.biology.ucsb.edu/majors/pharmacology).
 During undergrad, she worked in drug development and quality control at [Vascular Biosciences](https://vascularbiosciences.com/).
-There, her research focused on developing and optimizing a peptide-conjugated liposome drug delivery system that preferentially targets diseased tissues in pulmonary hypertension.
+There, her research focused on developing and optimizing a peptide-conjugated liposome for targeted drug delivery.
 In the Samelson lab, Sandra is responsible for lab management and molecular and cell biology experiments, and is currently working on a project involving a gene expression system for human iPSC-derived neurons.
-Outside of the lab, Sandra likes hiking, cooking, sewing, and vintage shopping."
+Outside of the lab, Sandra likes hiking, going to concerts, cooking, and sewing."

 ---